Purananuru: Authors

-The collected poems were composed by 157 poets, of which 14 are anonymous and at least 10 were poetess.
+The collected poems were composed by 157 poets, of which 14 were anonymous and at least 10 were women poets.
 Some of the authors of the poems, such as Kapilar and Nakkirar, have also written poems that are part of other anthologies.

 Structure

 There seems to be some definite structure to the order of the poems in Purananuru.
 The poems at the beginning of the book deal with the three major kings Chola, Chera and Pandya of ancient Tamil Nadu.
 The middle portion is on the lesser kings and the Velir chieftains, who were feudatories of these three major kingdoms, with a short intervening section (poems 182 - 195) of didactic poems.
 The final portion deals with the general scenery of war and the effect of warfare.
+The final portion of the text explains the aftermath of the war and dead scenes.
+Some parts of the text mention kingdoms trying to stop the war by sending a Brahmin as an envoy to the war field, the Brahmin utters a few words to the warriors in the camp which stops the war.

 Landscapes

 Just as the akam (subjective) poems are classified into seven thinais or landscapes based on the mood of the poem, the Tamil prosodical tradition mentioned in the ancient Tamil grammatical treatise Tolkappiyam also classifies puram (objective) poems into seven thinais based on the subject of the poems.
 These are vetchi, when the king provokes war by attacking and stealing the cattle of his enemy; vanchi, when the king invades the enemy territory; uzhingai, when the king lays a siege of the enemy's fortress; thumbai, when the two armies meet on a battlefield; vaakai, when the king is victorious; paataan, when the poet praises the king on his victory; and kanchi, when the poet sings on the fragility of human life.

 The Purananuru does not, however, follow this system.
 The colophons accompanying each poem name a total of eleven thinais.
 From the subject matter of the poems they accompany, each can be said to represent the following themes: